Multislice

-The multislice algorithm is a method for the simulation of the elastic interaction of an electron beam with matter, including all multiple scattering effects.
-The method is reviewed in the book by Cowley.
-The algorithm is used in the simulation of high resolution Transmission electron microscopy micrographs, and serves as a useful tool for analyzing experimental images.
-Here we describe relevant background information, the theoretical basis of the technique, approximations used, and several software packages that implement this technique.
-Moreover, we delineate some of the advantages and limitations of the technique and important considerations that need to be taken into account for real-world use.
+The multislice algorithm is a method for the simulation of the elastic scattering of an electron beam with matter, including all multiple scattering effects.
+The method is reviewed in the book by John M. Cowley, and also the work by Ishizuka.
+The algorithm is used in the simulation of high resolution transmission electron microscopy (HREM) micrographs, and serves as a useful tool for analyzing experimental images.
+This article describes some relevant background information, the theoretical basis of the technique, approximations used, and several software packages that implement this technique.
+Some of the advantages and limitations of the technique and important considerations that need to be taken into account are described.

 Background

-The multislice method has found wide application in electron crystallography.
-The mapping from a crystal structure to its image or diffraction pattern has been relatively well understood and documented.
+The multislice method has found wide application in electron microscopy and crystallography.
+The mapping from a crystal structure to its image or electron diffraction pattern is relatively well understood and documented.
 However, the reverse mapping from electron micrograph images to the crystal structure is generally more complicated.
 The fact that the images are two-dimensional projections of three-dimensional crystal structure makes it tedious to compare these projections to all plausible crystal structures.
 Hence, the use of numerical techniques in simulating results for different crystal structure is integral to the field of electron microscopy and crystallography.
 Several software packages exist to simulate electron micrographs.